Discover how Fairgen evaluates the validity of synthetic respondents to revolutionize market research with reliable granular insights.

 Performance for Wave 112 from Pew Research

-Fairboost’s synthetic samples more closely resemble the ground truth distribution than the original training sample.
+Fairgen's synthetic samples more closely resemble the ground truth distribution than the original training sample.
 We show this using a social media usage poll (Wave 112) conducted by the Pew Research Center, with 12,147 responses.
 The demographics selected for our evaluation on this dataset were race, religion, marital status, party affiliation, education level, and whether the respondent uses social media.

 The mean ESS for the Wave 112 dataset is 2.79, equivalent to increasing the number of respondents from 1,000 to 2,790.

-In the plots below, we compare the distributions of the training sample, the Fairboost, and the ground truth.
+In the plots below, we compare the distributions of the training sample, the fairset, and the ground truth.
 We show our results in a grid where each column corresponds to a specific segment, and each row corresponds to a specific question (e.g., the top right sub-plot shows the distributions of the question “Which do you prefer for getting the news?” for the segment of high school graduates with the marital status “Divorced”).
-As seen below, the Fairboost often better approximates the ground truth distribution.
+As seen below, the fairset often better approximates the ground truth distribution.

 Performance on Pew corpus